enteropositivo/bip39colors/readme.md

 ### Manual Method

-You decode your BIP39Colors by hand using only a calculator
+You can decode your BIP39Colors by hand using only a calculator

 [Manual method explained here](https://github.com/enteropositivo/bip39colors/tree/main/manual)